mohangk/goodroot.ca/content/post/2018-07-29-twice-dead.md

                             - Dan Deacon
 ```

 This is a story of my two deaths.
-Growing up, I thrice relocated: kindergarten, grade four and grade nine.
-Each move required that I reinvent my character.
-Traumatic perhaps, but not yet one of my deaths.
-I was much alive!

 I was the class clown of the third grade.
 You could never coax me into being still.
-I would leap to make people laugh, to joke, make a silly noise, or a funny impression.
+I would leap to make people laugh, to joke, make a silly noise or a do funny impression.
 But when I changed schools in grade four, that changed.

 I arrived at my new school the me that I had been.
-I was the gregarious, hilarious, obnoxious, tenacious, and wild-haired boy.
+I was the gregarious, hilarious, obnoxious, tenacious and wild-haired boy.
 I started off with a bang.
 I adored the role of the ‘new kid’.
 But the reality of the pack and the hidden cruelty of hierarchal younglings would soon present itself.

 One day a much larger boy known for his size and passion for Brazilian Ju-Jitsu approached me.
 He had a smaller, smirking, freckle-faced crony at his side.